uofajillian/edx-documentation/en_us/open_edx_course_authors/source/running_course/manage_course_fees.rst

 enrollment codes and their associated URLs.
 It does not contain additional information about your course or the transaction.

+Change the Default Email
+**************************

+When you create enrollment codes, the system automatically sends a confirmation email message to the purchasing organization.
+You can change the default confirmation message according to your organization.

+.. note:: To change the default confirmation email, your organization must be using a custom theme.
+For information about how to add a custom theme to your Open edX instance, see :ref:`Theme Authoring <https://github.com /Stanford-Online/edx-theme>`.

+To change the default email, follow these steps.

+#.
+Locate the following files in your Open edX repository.

+  * **registration_codes_sale_email.txt**: The confirmation email to send to the purchasing organization.
+This email can include a sample message that the purchasing organization can use to distribute enrollment codes to individual learners.
+  * **registration_codes_sale_invoice_attachment.txt**: The invoice for the
+    purchasing organization.
+The invoice can include payment instructions.
+  * **order_confirmation_email.txt**: The confirmation email to send to the purchasing organization.

+#.
+Copy these files into the /templates/emails folder in your theme
+   repository.

+#.
+Make any changes that you want to make, and then save your changes.

+The files in your theme repository override the files in your Open edX repository.
+When you create enrollment codes, the system sends the email message from the /templates/emails folder in your theme repository.

 .. _Manage Enrollment Codes:

 =======================================